rakhi-pal/infinite-scroll-react/README.md

 ● "npm run start" can be used to run the application (http://localhost:3000 to be accessed in the browser).

+● "npm run test" can be used to run the tests.

 ● for login -> username: "foo", password: "bar" can be used.

 ## Design Decisions